 This guide will get you up and running with several core Deviceplane features.

-In three minutes, we'll show you how to register a device with Deviceplane, create and schedule an application, start receiving project metrics, and use the CLI to SSH into a device.
+In three minutes, we'll show you how to register a device with Deviceplane, and then use the CLI to SSH into a device.

 You don't have any devices registered yet, let's add one!

-After doing that, navigate to Devices on the sidebar, and click on "register device".
+After creating a new project, navigate to Devices on the sidebar, and click on "register device".
 It should give you a registration command that you can run on your device:

 The CLI enables you to perform most actions available in the UI, so you can quickly deploy, troubleshoot, and dig into issues via your terminal.
 It also offers output in JSON and YAML, so you can use it to write scriptable workflows.
 In this tutorial, we'll just show you how to SSH into a device using it.
 Note that you can also SSH into a device via the web UI.